-ReWalk Robotics' (RWLK) CEO Larry Jasinski on Q1 2020 Results - Earnings Call Transcript

 Larry Jasinski

-Well, the code, it would be October of 2020.
-So it'd be really effective forward.
+Well, the code, it would be October 2020.
+So, it'd be really effective forward.
 Relative to pricing, it will probably happen more in negotiations in Q4 and Q1 next year.
-So we're basically looking in a nine month type cycle.
+So, we're basically looking in a nine-month type cycle.

 RK

 Okay.
 That's good.
-And then regarding the German insurance contracts, has – since we have announced month, 1.5 months ago, what additional color could you provide in the sense as the countries are opening up post COVID-19?
+And then regarding the German insurance contracts, has – since you have announced a month, 1.5 months ago, what additional color could you provide in the sense as the countries are opening up post COVID-19?
 Have you seen any outflow of product to some of these insured lives under the German contracts?

 Larry Jasinski

 Yes, specifically almost every unit where we've been placing here from the ones that were left over from Q1, we didn’t get to deliver and the early ones are almost entirely within these contracts.
-And what I really like about them is several of these are patients that have been waiting one person in particular with lot of social media had been made in almost four years.
-And from the time that the contract was established at the time she had her unit at home was only a couple of months.
+And what I really like about them is several of these are patients that have been waiting one person in particular with lot of social media had been waiting almost four years.
+And from the time that the contract was established till the time she had her unit at home was only a couple of months.

-So the actions that we're expecting in this quarter and the coming quarters are going to be very much driven by the contracts.
+So, the actions that we're expecting in this quarter and the coming quarters are going to be very much driven by the contracts.
 We do expect them to expand, our biggest short-term risk is access to the clinics.
-As long as clinic stay open and we can get in and they can get trained and they can get their delivery, we will have some good progress.
-But we can't be certain as to how the market access will be just yet anywhere in the world yet with COVID.
+As long as clinics stay open and we can get in and they can get trained and they can get their delivery, we will have some good progress, but we can't be certain as to how the market access will be just yet anywhere in the world yet with COVID.

 RK

 Okay.
-And then what is – could you provide some additional commentary on the VA front and how is the trial continuing to progress, anything in terms of data or publications from them?
+And then what is – could you provide some additional commentary on the VA front, and how is the trial continuing to progress, anything in terms of data or publications from them?

 Larry Jasinski

 Well, the VA did complete enrollment.
 They enrolled 161 patients with a target of 160.
 That was good.
 They finished the follow-up.
-My understanding is this is from discussions with the centers on approximately 125 of them, and then the others are in a bit of a holding pattern because they haven't been doing the follow-up during the COVID period.
+My understanding is this is from discussions with the centers on approximately 125 of them, and then the others are in a bit of a holding pattern because they haven't been doing the follow up during the COVID period.

-So the pace at which they get the key centers open will have an impact on when they finish the data.
-And we have no control over this.
-So they may elect to publish on the 125 where everything's complete or they may finish the other 35 and then publish.
-So we originally expected them to be publishing around somewhere around year-end Q1 next year, can't tell if COVID is going to slow that down or not.
+So, the pace at which they get the key centers open will have an impact on when they finish the data, and we have no control over those, so they may elect to publish on the 125 where everything's complete or they may finish the other 35 and then publish.
+So, we originally expected them to be publishing somewhere around year-end Q1 next year, can't tell if COVID is going to slow that down or not.

 RK

 Okay.
-And then the last question from me is, with this new MediTouch products what sort of synergies should we expect?
-And also now that they can do some – the patients can handle some of the telehealth operations.
-Does that provide additional help in terms of placements on the product?
+And then the last question from me is, with these new MediTouch products, what sort of synergies should we expect?
+And also now that they can do some – the patients can handle some of the telehealth operations, does that provide additional help in terms of placements on the product?

 Larry Jasinski

-I think both of the two companies that we have brought in are really going to be synergistic because they're the same call point.
+I think both of the two companies that we have brought in are really going to be synergistic because they're at the same call point.
 We're not going anywhere that we haven't gone before.
-So whether it's where we're selling the stroke product for the ankle, it's the same group that in the clinic that we're working with.
-The bigger difference with the MediTouch line is they also offer a home-based unit that can either be provided by the clinic or bought from us directly.
+So, whether it's -- where we're selling the stroke product for the ankle, it's the same group that in the clinic that we're working with, the bigger difference with the MediTouch line is they also offer a home-based unit that can either be provided by the clinic or bought from us directly.

 So MediTouch has some very unique elements there that flow rather nicely.
-On the Myolyn product line, the reason it is a particularly good fit for us is they have a contract already in place with the VA and we will be the distributor for all the VAs in the United States and that'll be our primary focus.
+On the Myolyn product line, the reason it is a particularly good fit for us is they have a contract already in place with the VA, and we will be the distributor for all the VAs in the United States and that'll be our primary focus.
 These are the exact same patients we're trying to sell ReWalks to.
 And in the end, we tend to learn that some of our patients don't qualify.
-They don't have bone density sufficient, for example, but they would qualify for a FES bike, where they may be able to improve their bone density and get back into a ReWalk, you never know.
+They don't have bone density sufficient, for example, but they would qualify for a FES bike where they may be able to improve their bone density and get back into a ReWalk, you never know.
 But they're the same patients, the same labs, the same clinics.
-So we think both these product lines will offer us an improvement in both clinic sales and in home sales as we work on them.
+So, we think both these product lines will offer us an improvement in both clinic sales and in-home sales as we work on them.

 RK